umkoin/umkoin/contrib/rpm/README.md

 ## SELinux

-The `umkoin.server` package should have SELinux support.
+The `umkoin-server` package should have SELinux support.
 How to properly do that *may* vary by distribution and version of distribution.

 The SELinux stuff in this RPM spec file *should* be correct for CentOS, RHEL,